about joan

 One of my biggest passions--alongside Golden Retrievers—is gardening, which I've been doing for almost as long as I've been walking and talking.
 I've been known to spend summer days very literally from just after dawn to sunset tending and nurturing my garden.

-I live in the Sierra Nevada mountains of Northern California with my Golden Joey, my Maine Coon cat Indy, and the ever-abiding spirit of my beloved Casey.
+I live in the Sierra Nevada mountains of Northern California with my Maine Coon cat Indy, and the ever-abiding spirits of my beloved Casey and Joey.